Tag Archives: Dave Bloomquist

 “He was so energetic and driven, but his energy couldn’t be regulated,” said Schmidt Horning, who played in the Akron band Chi Pig.
 “It could make it hard to play with him.
 He was so anxious and wouldn’t take a methodical approach.”

 He played his kind of music at Pirate’s Cove in the Flats, along with Devo and the Dead Boys.
-“We’re trying to go beyond those bands like the James Gang and Raspberries, drawing on the industrial energy here,” Pete said.
+“We’re trying to go beyond those bands like the James Gang and the Raspberries, drawing on the industrial energy here,” Pete said.
 He played at the Viking Saloon, not far from the Greyhound station, until it burned down in 1976.
-Dave Thomas was a bouncer there, keeping law and order more than just an idle rumor.
+Dave Thomas was a bouncer there, keeping law and order more than just an idle threat.
 He wasn’t the Crocus Behemoth for nothing.

-Pete wrote to a friend of his in 1976.
-“I’m drinking myself to death.
-No band, no job, running out of friends.
+“I’m drinking myself to death,” Pete wrote to a friend of his in 1976.
+“No band, no job, running out of friends.
 It’s easy, you start upon waking with Bloody Mary’s and beer, then progress through the afternoon to martinis, and finally cognac or Pernod.
 When I decided I wanted to quit I simply bought a lot of speed and took it and then drank only about a case of beer a day, until one day I woke up and knew something was wrong, very wrong.
 I couldn’t drink.
 I couldn’t eat.
-I couldn’t piss or shit anything but water.
 And then the pain started, slowly like a rat eating at my guts until I couldn’t stand it anymore and was admitted to the hospital.”

+“Pete could do whatever he wanted to do,” said Tony Mamione.
+“He was instrumental in crafting the Pere Ubu sound, but, even at such an early age, had a deep understanding of all kinds of music.”
 Tony and Pete met when they lived across the hall from each other on the third floor of the Plaza Apartments.
-“I had just moved in and would play my bass and Peter heard it through the walls and knocked on my door.
+“I had just moved in and would play my bass and Pete heard it through the walls and knocked on my door.
 We started talking and he went back and grabbed his guitar and some beer, and we started jamming right away.”

-Pete was as good if not better on the piano than the guitar, even though the guitar was his rocket ship.
+Pete was as good if not better on the piano than the guitar, even though the guitar was his tried and true.
 One day he found a serviceable piano at a bargain price and bought it.
 He and Tony picked it up to take back to the Plaza.
 “Here I was driving his green Chevy van down Cedar Ave. and there he was in the back of the van rocking out on the piano,” Tony said.
 “He was so special, a pure musician.”
+After they dragged, muscled, and coaxed the piano up to the third floor, they had some beers and the next jam session started.

 “I want to do for Cleveland what Brian Wilson did for California and Lou Reed did for New York,” Pete said in 1974.
 “I’m the guy between the Fender and the Gibson.
 I want a crowd that knows a little bit of the difference between the sky and the street.
 It’s all those kids out there standing at the bar, talking trash, waiting for an anthem.”